Career / Career Progression

 Follow us

-Discussion around side hustles is everywhere.
-From becoming an Amazon affiliate to making artisanal beef jerky, people all over are using their 5-to-9s and weekends to build income streams.
+Discussions about side hustles are everywhere.
+From becoming an Amazon affiliate to making artisanal beef jerky, people worldwide are using their 5-to-9 p.m. time and weekends to build extra income streams.
 Successes range from occasional beer money to six-figure salaries.

 If you select the right side hustle, it's also a fantastic way to level up your 9-to-5 skills.
-Maybe you've been dabbling in Python or AWS, but your job doesn't give an opportunity to use these skills.
-With enough experience and confidence, you can land freelance projects requiring these skill sets on freelance sites to gain valuable experience.
+Maybe you've been dabbling in Python or AWS, but your job doesn't give you the opportunity to use these skills.
+With enough experience and confidence, you can land freelance projects to gain valuable experience.

 1. Start IT Consulting

-Companies bring in consultants when they either don't have the right expertise in-house, or their in-house team hits an obstacle.
-It might be the implementation of an app, cloud migrations, or another particularly hairy project.
+Companies bring in consultants when they either lack the right expertise in-house or their in-house team encounters an obstacle.
+The obstacle might be implementing an app, cloud migrations, or another particularly hairy project.

-If you have enough experience to bring to the table, you can make bank consulting.
+If you have enough experience to bring to the table, you can make good money consulting.
 But, it's probably not going to start as a full-time gig.
-Consulting means you're self-employed, which means you're only paid when you're working.
+Consulting means you're self-employed, so you're only paid when you're working.
 That's why most people start consulting on the side and then drop their 9-to-5 when they have enough steady work.

 Consulting is a hustle that people turn into full-time careers more than any other.